Decathlon/gradle-gar-authentication/README.md

   starting gradle or
   an [other login method](https://cloud.google.com/sdk/gcloud/reference/auth/login)
 * Only works with `settings.gradle.kts` files
-* `garCredential` method is a Kotlin extension to be used with gradle kts, groovy code was not tested
+* `garCliCredentials` method is a Kotlin extension to be used with gradle kts, groovy code was not tested

 ## Help